campus safety and security.

 NOTE: the Blackboard code for each building is in parenthesis after the name of the building.

 Beginning January 2, 2008 North Greenville University implemented the use of an emergency phone alert system.
 The University uses Blackboard Connect.
 This system will allow Campus Security to send an emergency message to all cell-phones, computer screens, and wireless enabled PDAs listed in the system.
-In the event that a situation arises, the Vice-President of Student Engagement, the Chief of Campus Security or The Director of Student Engagement will authorize the activation of the Blackboard Connect system.
+In the event that a situation arises, the Vice President of Student Engagement, Chief of Campus Security or Director of Student Engagement will authorize the activation of the Blackboard Connect system.

 • Bruce Hall (BE)